 Common Uses of a Vermont Bill of Sale

 Vermont bills of sale are most commonly used for buying and selling motor vehicles.
-Other personal property of value such as boats, guns, horses, laptops, furniture, jewelry, and equipment are also frequently bought and sold using bills of sale.
+Other personal properties of value such as boats, guns, horses, laptops, furniture, jewelry, and equipment are also frequently bought and sold using bills of sale.

 This form protects both the buyer and seller in the event that there is a problem after the sale.

-Because bill of sale laws vary across the US, you need to use the form specific to Vermont if you’re buying or selling a valuable item in the Green Mountain State.
+Because the bill of sale laws vary across the US, you need to use the form specific to Vermont if you’re buying or selling a valuable item in the Green Mountain State.

 How to Write a Vermont Bill of Sale